phrase/phrase-android/README.md

 Translation updates can also be triggered manually.
 Newly fetched translations are displayed upon the next application launch.

-To make the latest translations immediately available, use the method `Phrase.applyPendingUpdates()`.
+To make the latest translations immediately available, use the method `Phrase.applyPendingUpdate()`.
 This can be combined with listening for translation updates:

 ```java
 Phrase.updateTranslations(new TranslationsSyncCallback() {